 Riki Kohan Benlulu is a single mother from Ashdod living in poverty in public housing.
 She is a key figure in the progressive, political Mizrahi feminist grassroots movement “Lo Nechmadot” (literally, the “Not Nice”), which spearheads a range of social struggles and issues, including the problems of women who live in poverty and suffer domestic violence.
 Riki is a leader in the struggle for public housing through the Public Housing Forum, and a Project Coordinator in the leading feminist Mizrachi organization, “Achoti (My Sister) – For Women in Israel.”
 She gives media interviews, lectures and is a lobbyist.

-Ella Berchansky is the founder of “The League of Russian-Speaking Feminists” (“HaLeega”) movement in Israel, an activist online community.
-As a leader of “HaLeega”, Ella works to further the group’s goals of improving the economic and social status of Russian-speaking women in Israel and fighting discrimination, in cooperation with women from diverse Israeli backgrounds.
+Ella Berchansky is one of the founders of “The Liga of Russian-Speaking Feminists” movement in Israel, an activist online community.
+As a leader of “Liga”, Ella works to further the group’s goals of improving the economic and social status of Russian-speaking women in Israel and fighting discrimination, in cooperation with women from diverse Israeli backgrounds.
 Ella is a professional psychologist with extensive experience working with women and adolescents and leads group facilitation.
 She has a rich background working in education, and multicultural work, with special attention to women’s rights.
 Ella combines theory and practice in her approach.

 Noga Dagan Buzaglo, an attorney, is the incoming director of the Adva Center, a non-partisan policy analysis institute examining Israeli society through a social justice lens, and with a special focus on gender equality.
 She specializes in education, gender, labor and labor law, and social security.
 She holds an MA in Sociology from the Hebrew University and an LLB from Tel Aviv University.
 She is an activist in the fields of education, feminism, peace and more.
 She was among the founders of the Kedma School in Jerusalem, and a board member of HILA for Quality Education, promoting education in low-income neighborhoods, development towns, and villages, through parents’ involvement.